Rio Open Prize Money

 Like all tennis tournaments, prize money at the Rio Open fluctuates annually, mirroring the event’s success.
 Factors, including ticket sales, sponsorships, merchandise, and concessions, all influence the tournament’s revenues and prize money.

-For example, in 2022, prize money dropped by nearly 6% because organizers canceled the tournament in 2021 due to the pandemic.
+For example 2022, prize money dropped by nearly 6% because organizers canceled the tournament in 2021 due to the pandemic.

 The following table outlines the yearly prize money for the Rio Open since 2014.
-Compared to 2024, the tournament’s prize money has grown by 60%, an excellent improvement showcasing its success.
+Compared to 2025, the tournament’s prize money has grown by 83%, an exceptional improvement showcasing its success.

 Year | Total Prize Money | % Change |